 Fruit are berry-like pomes, ranging in size from that of a pea to 1/3 in. in diameter.
 The fruit of the Downy Serviceberry (A. arborea) is round; it is green, changing to red and to purplish-black upon maturity.
 The fruit ripens in June and is slightly sweet and juicy, with a mild flavor that has been compared to a combination of blueberry and cranberry.
 Birds are very fond of the berries.

 Juneberry seems to thrive on a wide range of soil types, but it prefers a moist, well-drained acid soil.
 It will tolerate full sun or partial shade.
 It is susceptible to various pests including rust, powdery mildews and fruit rot as well as leaf miner, borers, pear leaf blister mite, pear slug sawfly and willow scruffy scale.

 Propagation is through softwood cuttings, but it is not very successful.
-Cold stratification of seed for 90 to 120 days at 41 degrees F is required.
-Division of parent plant and root cuttings are also used.
-'Shannon,' 'Indian,' 'Success,' 'Regent,' 'Ovalis,' 'Grandiflora,' 'Prince Charles' and 'Jennybelle' are improved varieties of Juneberry.
+Seeds require cold stratification for 90 to 120 days at 41 °F. Division of parent plant and root cuttings are also used.
+'Shannon', 'Indian', 'Success', 'Regent', 'Ovalis', 'Grandiflora', 'Prince Charles', and 'Jennybelle' are improved varieties of Juneberry.